Singapore Delight – Pandan Chiffon Cake

 When I opened the pandan paste, it had an unbelievably full and aromatic Asian scent.
 I combined it with the coconut milk into the cake batter and I was amazed by the bright green colour.
 I knew, immediately, that the cake was going to taste really de-li-cious.
 I was pleased that I used this green paste as my first local authentic attempt.

-Why you’ll like this Pandan Chiffon Cake recipe
+Why You’ll Love this Pandan Chiffon Cake Recipe

 These are the reasons that I like this pandan chiffon cake sooooo much, I hope you will like it as much as I do tooooo!